 Trains will save you money.
 You can buy train tickets to board a local train from Rome’s Termini train station for around 5 euros to Civitavecchia train station.
 You can pay with a major credit card.
-There are both ticket windows (be prepared to queue) and automated machines at the train station.
+There are ticket windows (be prepared to queue) and automated machines at the train station.

 Cruises from Rome – which cruise line suits you best?

-MSC Cruises have put some of the best cruise ships on great itineraries leaving from Rome: MSC Seaside and MSC Meraviglia, which we would recommend that you choose over the older MSC Splendida.
+MSC Cruises have put some of the best cruise ships on great itineraries leaving from Rome: MSC Seaside and MSC Meraviglia, which we recommend you choose over the older MSC Splendida.
 Cruises starting in Rome are to the Western Mediterranean with slight variations in ports of call depending on when you cruise and which cruise ship you choose.

-Need more help?
+Need more help planning your Italy cruise package?
 We’re here to help!

 Still in the planning process and need help deciding on the best cruise for you and your family?
 The linked articles below will help you along the way.
 They are packed with good advice and travel tips to help you book the perfect cruise.